chrisseaton/rhizome/doc/handles.md

 Calls from Ruby to native are relatively simple - you just pass the function and the arguments in and it does the call and returns the return value.
 The native code accepts arguments using the system's calling convention - the rules which say where the arguments go in memory or registers.
+We treat the receiver (the value for `self`) as being the first argument.

 For calls from native to Ruby, the `Interface` object gives us a pointer, which we then call using a machine code instruction.
 To make it easier to read the